nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 The table above shows each component that will be running continuously from the 12 V supply.
 These components will need a total of about 2 A in order to function properly.
 The power supply can supply up to 3 A, which allows for about an extra 1 A of wiggle room for the other components that may switch on for a short period of time.

 ### **Buck Converters**
+The buck converter boards were found on Digi-key.
+The board uses the LM2596 voltage regulator IC and, according to the datasheet provided by Digi-key for the board, it is suitable for our application.

+Noteable specs include:
+- Input voltage: 4 - 40 V
+- Output voltage: 1.5 - 37 V
+- Max output current: 3 A
+- Max output power: 20 W
+- Adjustable via screw potentiometer
+- built in voltmeter

 Buck converter boards will be used to drop the 12 V supply voltage to 6 V for all components needing 6 V to operate.
 These buck converters are shown on the electrical schematic above.

 Due to issues with LTSpice, further simulations will use voltage drops as a representation for the buck converter model.
 Using the buck converter model itself caused many issues in regards to the simulation.
-Spice would crash each time the buck converter model was added to a schematic, regardless of if it was connected on not.
+Spice would crash each time the buck converter model was added to a schematic, regardless of if it was connected or not.

 ### **Emergency stop button**